Zenika/feedzback/docs-source/docs/technical-guides/e2e-testing.md

   // Run your local dev server before starting the tests
   webServer: {
-    command: 'npm run stack:e2e',
+    command: 'npm run stack:emulators',
     port: 4200,
     reuseExistingServer: !process.env['CI'],
   },
 });
 ```

-Before starting the tests, Playwright executes the command `npm run stack:e2e` and waits for the application to be available on port `4200`.
+Before starting the tests, Playwright executes the command `npm run stack:emulators` and waits for the application to be available on port `4200`.
 Due to the `reuseExistingServer` option (enabled for non-CI environment), the command will not be executed if the application is already available.

-Therefore, you can run the command `npm run stack:e2e` in one terminal, wait for the application to be available on port `4200`, and then run the command `npm run e2e:test` in another terminal.
+Therefore, you can run the command `npm run stack:emulators` in one terminal, wait for the application to be available on port `4200`, and then run the command `npm run e2e:test` in another terminal.
 In this case, Playwright will skip the `webServer.command`, starting the tests immediately.

 ## Running Playwright